wroge/scan/README.md

 - Auto closing.
 - No reflection, only generics.
 - Aggregation of rows is not a goal of this module and should be performed in the database.
+- Take a look at [wroge/superbasic](https://github.com/wroge/superbasic) for query building.
 - [Benchmarks](#benchmarks).

 ```go